-Perrin Lathrop is a PhD candidate in Art and Archaeology at Princeton University and the Warhol Foundation Curatorial Fellow at Fisk University Galleries.
-As Curatorial Associate at the Newark Museum, she curated The Art of Translation: The Simon Ottenberg Gift of Modern and Contemporary Nigerian Art (2013).
+Perrin Lathrop received her PhD from the Department of Art and Archaeology and completed a graduate certificate in African American Studies at Princeton University in 2021.
+She has held curatorial positions at Fisk University Galleries, the Princeton University Art Museum and the Newark Museum, where she curated The Art of Translation: The Simon Ottenberg Gift of Modern and Contemporary Nigerian Art in 2013.

 Nikoo Paydar, PhD, is the former Associate Curator, Fisk University Galleries, and was Co-Founding Executive Director of Iranian Alliances Across Borders.
 At Fisk, she organized the exhibitions Pataj/Partage: Shared Visions Between Fisk University and Haiti (2019) and Becoming North Nashville (2019).
 Previously, she curated TRANSFORM/NATION: Contemporary Art of Iran and Its Diaspora (2007), sister exhibitions presented in Washington, DC, and Tehran.

 Jamaal Sheats, MFA, is Director and Curator at the Fisk University Galleries, Assistant Professor of Art at Fisk University, and a practicing artist.
-He has organized many exhibitions at Fisk, including Origins of Influence: The Alfred Stieglitz Collection of Modern Art (2016), World War I and the Great Migration (2017), -SCAPE African American Artists Inspired by the Built Environment (2018), and Terry Adkins: Our Sons and Daughters Ever on the Altar (2020).
+He has organized many exhibitions at Fisk, including Origins of Influence: The Alfred Stieglitz Collection of Modern Art (2016), World War I and the Great Migration (2017), and -SCAPE African American Artists Inspired by the Built Environment (2018).
+Most recently he co-curated Terry Adkins: Our Sons and Daughters Ever on the Altar (2020) with Katie Delmez.

-This exhibition is organized by the American Federation of Arts and Fisk University Galleries.
+This exhibition is co-organized by the American Federation of Arts and Fisk University Galleries.